 Reusable water bottle

 Hydration is important!
 The climate in South of France is the hottest in France, with average summer temperatures above 30oC (80oF).
-We make sure that the kids drink a lot during the day (even during our Fall and Spring camps !), which is made easier if they carry a water bottle around.
+We make sure that the kids drink a lot during the day (even during our Spring camp !), which is made easier if they carry a water bottle around.
 Also don’t forget to pack a cap and sunglasses!

 For those who are serious about their sport, we advise them to bring their own equipment.
 Tennis raquet, tennis shoes, swimming goggles, football shoes for the football camp…